-The standard full-time credit hour load per semester is 15.
+The Undergraduate standard full-time credit hour load per semester is 15.
+The Graduate standard full-time credit hour load per semester is 11.

 In lecture and discussion courses requiring outside preparation, one hour of credit represents one hour spent in class each week of the term and two hours of work completed outside of class time.
 In Studio Arts courses, one hour of credit represents three hours of instruction and studio time each week of the term.
 Studio Arts classes typically meet for two hours per week for each credit granted, which exceeds the minimum in-class time of 1.5 hours per week for each credit granted for such courses.